destroyer200/hackondata/README.md

 ### 3.2.2 DBSCAN Clustering with eps = 0.7 km
 ![DBSCAN eps = 1.0 km](./images/DBSCAN_1.0.png)

 When we set eps = 0.7, the DBSCAN algorithm groups the facilities into 185 clusters.
 From the plot we can clearly see that the core of downtown is a huge cluster, accounting for more than half of all facilities, while most other cluster only has one facility.
-This is not a resonable clustering that we can base on to put maps.
+This is not a reasonable clustering that we can base on to put maps.
 Let's try eps = 1.0 km and see if we can get a reasonable result.

 ### 3.2.3 DBSCAN Clustering with eps = 1.0 km
 ![DBSCAN eps = 0.7 km](./images/DBSCAN_0.7.png)

 With eps = 1.0 km, the DBSCAN algorithm groups the facilities into 93 clusters.
-Again, downtown and middle down facilites are in the same huge cluster, and other facilities are rather nicely grouped.
+Again, downtown and middle down facilities are in the same huge cluster, and other facilities are rather nicely grouped.
 Based on these findings we learned that DBSCAN alone is not good enough for our needs, but it can be used to select the areas where facilities are dense and help implement a phase-wise plan for rolling out maps throughout the City of Toronto.

 ## 3.3 DBSCAN for Phase-wise Implementation